-Sometimes we underestimate the extent of damage cause suddenly when a child is separated from a parent or sibling.
+Sometimes we underestimate the extent of damage caused suddenly when a child is separated from a parent or sibling.
 While surfing online I found a video I wanted you to see from some researches in the US on the effects of a child being separated from a parent.

 Inside the Brains of Children Separated from Parents

 From the above video, you can see the effects of a child being separated from a parent has on them.
 Every day a child is separated from a parent for one reason or another but is it a justified reason or is it orchestrated by a spiteful bitter person.
 A person who cannot see past their own anger then rather see their child happy with both parents in their lives.
 Can someone’s anger be so much more important than your child’s mental health and well-being?

 A child does not ask to be brought into the world that decision is made by two loving parents at the time and regardless of their personal situation that love should always remain with the child and child’s best interest.
 Then the poor child is dragged through a system of courts and government agencies that cause more stress and strain by the parents, which in some cases do not have a choice.

 If one of the parents decides to move away or disappear with the child to spite the other person, why are they not pursued by the government agencies whereby enforcing contact with the bitter spiteful alienator.
 Why is it so easy to rip a child from a loving home with siblings and grandparents because one side of the family is upset with the other.
 The law should be onside of the child and the alienated parent to make sure the long-term effects of another person’s actions do not psychologically damage the child and alienated parent.